-Consistent with 8th Amended General Order 38, and as of the issuance of these revised Practices & Procedures; the San Francisco Divisions Procedures for Noticing and Conducting Hearings (the "SF Noticing Procedures"), Judge Blumenstiel conducts all hearings via Zoom.
-All Notices of Hearings must include the remote hearing language required by 8th Amended General Order 38.
-SF Noticing Procedures, in addition to complying with Paragraph F, below.
-Defective Notices of Hearings that do not comply with 8th Amended General Order 38 might be stricken and any hearing vacated.
+Consistent with the San Francisco Divisions Procedures for Noticing and Conducting Hearings (the "SF Noticing Procedures"), 1 Judge Blumenstiel conducts all hearings via Zoom.
+All Notices of Hearings must include the remote hearing language required by SF Noticing Procedures, in addition to complying with Paragraph F, below.
+Defective Notices of Hearings might be stricken and any hearing vacated.